LLNL/Abmarl/docs/src/tutorials/gridworld/maze_navigation.rst

    0 0 0 0 0 W 0 0 0 0 0 0 0 W 0 W W 0
    0 W 0 W 0 W W W 0 W W 0 W W 0 W 0 0

-In order to assign meaning to the values in the grid file, we must create an object registry that maps the values in the files to objects.
+In order to assign meaning to the values in the grid file, we must create an `object registry` that maps the values in the files to objects.
 We will use ``W`` for WallAgents, ``N`` for the Navigation Agent, and ``T`` for the TargetAgent.
-The values of the object registry must be lambda functions that take in a value and produce an agent.
+The values of the `object registry` must be lambda functions that take in a value and produce an agent.
-See <> for more detail on the object_registry.

 .. code-block:: python